-The embattled national carrier of Malaysia has stepped up its game in recent years, refurbishing its Business Class cabin on the A330s that fly to and from Australia, and upgrading its lounge network.
+The national carrier of Malaysia has stepped up its game in recent years.
+It has refurbished its Business Class cabin on the Airbus A330s that fly to and from Australia and upgraded its lounge network.

-Malaysia Airlines currently operates a 2x daily service from Sydney and Melbourne, 1-2x daily service from Perth and 4x weekly service from Adelaide, with a 4x weekly service from Brisbane operating from 6 June 2018.
+Malaysia Airlines currently operates a 2x daily service from Sydney and Melbourne, 1-2x daily service from Perth and 4x weekly service from Brisbane and Adelaide.

-Most routes are operated by two-cabin (Business and Economy Class) Airbus A330s, save Perth flights, which switched to recliner seats on Boeing 737s in October 2017.
+Most routes are operated by two-cabin (Business and Economy Class) Airbus A330s.
+That’s except for one of the Perth flights, which has recliner seats on Boeing 737s.

 On the A330, the configuration alternates between one row of 1-2-1 and the next of 1-2-2.

 As usual, try to avoid the first and last rows if you want to be away from noise from lavatories and the galley.

 Most routes operated with A330s, such as Kuala Lumpur – Hong Kong, have the refurbished cabin.
 However, note that the A330 on the Perth route has older-style seats, still lie-flat but it’s not the latest product.

 Malaysia Airlines 737 Business Class cabin & seats